devajaytayde/Machine-Learning/README.md

 # Machine-Learning
-This is my JupyterLab projects
+This channel is for Learning AI, ML and new generation technologies with very Basics, Detailed Oriented, Visulization approach